Short and long-term symptoms you shouldn’t ignore if you’ve taken Lyrica recently

 Common Lyrica side effects

-Doctors warn patients that they might experience some variety of the following symptoms after taking Lyrica:
+Doctors warn patients that they might experience a range of symptoms after taking Lyrica, including the following common side effects:

 - Fatigue